U-Bahn Line B (Frankfurt U-Bahn): Route

+Konstablerwache - Hauptbahnhof

-Below the station forecourt and the subterranean shopping arcade below there is the four-track underground station Hauptbahnhof, which was built as a community station for the B and D lines.
-It has two middle platforms, which are to be driven according to long-term planning from the north–south line D and the east–west line B in the direction of operation.
-At present, however, only the eastern branch of the B line and the northern branch of the D line exist, which are therefore continuously used by the U4 until further notice.
-The U4 to Bockenheim and the terminating U5 use the inner track of the station.
-Starting at the Hauptbahnhof the U5 runs since the commissioning of the extension of the U4 to Bockenheimer waiting in the direction Preungesheim the other inner track, the outer western track is used by the U4 to Bornheim.
-The eastern outer track is intended for the previously unrealized southern D line and since the opening of the station out of service.
-At the central station, the most important regional transport hub in the region, there is a transition to the suburban S-Bahn, whose tunnel station is below the subway station, tram, city and regional buses as well as regional and long-distance traffic.
+Below the subterranean shopping arcade under the station forecourt is the four-track underground station at Hauptbahnhof, which was built as a shared station for the B and D lines.
+It has two island platforms, which according to long-term planning are to be used for cross-platform interchange between the north–south D line and the east–west B line.
+At present, however, only the eastern branch of the B line and the northern branch of the D line exist.
+Since the commissioning of the D line extension of the U4 to Bockenheimer Warte, U4 trains to Bockenheim and terminating U5 trains use one of the inner tracks, starting U5 trains use the other inner track, and the outer western track is used by the U4 to Bornheim.
+The eastern outer track is intended for the unbuilt southbound D line and has never been put into service.
+The central station is the most important transport hub in the region and offers connections to S-Bahn trains (in an underground station below the U-Bahn), trams, city and regional buses, and regional and long-distance train services.

-The track tunnel joins the station south of the station and first describes a left turn under one block of the station area, finally entering the course of Gutleutstraße.
-In its course, the route reaches the subway station Willy-Brandt-Platz.
-This was in 1974 the first transfer station in the Frankfurt subway network.
-The station of the B-line lies below that of the A-line, both stations have Seitenbahnsteige.
-The station is located in the Frankfurt financial district on the New Mainzer Straße, the Eurotower of the European Central Bank has a direct access, but the management of the ECB has let close.
-On the Willy Brandt Square itself stands the Frankfurt Opera, which shares a building with the Schauspielhaus.
+After leaving the southern end of the station the tunnel turns left to travel under Gutleutstraße to Willy-Brandt-Platz.
+In 1974 this station became the first transfer station of the Frankfurt U-Bahn, where the B Line crosses the A Line.
+The B Line station lies below that of the A Line and both lines have side platforms.
+The station is located in the Frankfurt financial district on New Mainzer Straße.
+The Eurotower of the European Central Bank did have a direct access, but the management of the ECB has let it close.

-The route continues through the former Old Town of Frankfurt, first through the Weißfrauenstraße, then through the Münzgasse and through the Limpurgergasse at the Römer to finally reach the Römerberg, the central square of the old town.
-At the height of the historic garden, the excavated foundations of the Franconian royal palace, the subway station Dom / Römer joins deep below the oldest Frankfurt settlement ground.
-It has a central platform, a spreader decorated with spoils of the 1944 destroyed Old Town distribution level and probably the longest escalators of Frankfurt's rapid transit stations that lead to the eastern exit at the foot of the western tower of the Imperial Cathedral.
-North of this exit lay the same time built Technical City Hall, which has since been demolished, however, to reconstruct parts of Frankfurt's old town at this point.
+The route continues through the Altstadt, first under Weißfrauenstraße, then Münzgasse and Limpurgergasse to reach the Römerberg, the central square of the old town.The station, called Dom / Römer, lies deep below the oldest settlement in Frankfurt.
+It has a central platform and an intermediate level decorated with carved stones from nearby buildings destroyed by air raids in 1944.
+Probably the longest escalators of Frankfurt's rapid transit stations lead to the eastern exit at the foot of the western tower of Frankfurt Cathedral.